KC is a self-taught cook with 22 years of experience, and a single mom. She loves sharing her recipes and cooking for family and friends.

 The weather is getting colder, and my daughter told me she couldn't remember the last time we had tomato soup and grilled cheese.
 I decided to upgrade this classic combo for a chilly fall day.

-Please note that many of the ingredients in this recipe are flexible; either they are optional or you can add more or less to taste.
+Please note that many of the ingredients in this recipe are flexible; either they are optional, or you can add more or less to taste.
 The information about nutrition and servings is based on including all of the ingredients in the amounts that are listed.
 In cases where I've listed a range for the amount of a specific ingredient, the nutritional value is based on the larger amount, unless otherwise specified.

-Soup stock base:
+For the soup stock base:

 - 8 tablespoons (1 stick) unsalted butter, divided